-Soy is also a common trigger for symptoms where no allergic reaction occurs and is more likely to be a soy intolerance or soy sensitivity due to the digestive nature of the symptoms.
+What’s more, soy is a common trigger for symptoms where no allergic reaction occurs and is more likely to be a soy intolerance or soy sensitivity due to the digestive nature of the symptoms.
 If you think you are suffering from a soy intolerance or allergy, this guide will outline symptoms of both, as well as the next steps you could take in getting a diagnosis.

 Symptoms of Soy Allergy can include: